prabhintern/Drowsiness_Detection/README.md

 3) Detect Objects from Pre-Recorded Videos
 4) Detect Objects in Real Time Using OpenCV
 5) Fine Tuning a Drowsiness Model using YOLOv5 PyTorch
-6) Perform Real Time Drowsiness Detection
+6) Perform Real Time Drowsiness Detection.